- How Ken is learning to lead a company effectively in an industry he’d never worked in.

 The Learning Curve

-Ken simply went through the Accelerator program, found a business that fit his investment thesis, and realized that it was the best deal for him.
+Ken simply went through the Accelerator program, found a business that fit his investment thesis, and realized it was the best deal for him.
 He eventually closed on the business and has been spending time since then learning the ins and outs of the industry.

 While he hasn’t specifically been learning how to cut or sell granite – “Although I'm learning all that stuff,” he’s quick to point out – he’s been spending a lot of time learning about the overall process.

 In Ken’s position, he’s realized he doesn’t necessarily need to know the finer details of granite production.
-His job is to provide oversight and leadership, while allowing the professionals around him to do their job.
+His job is to provide oversight and leadership while allowing the professionals around him to do their job.

 Conclusion